Friannnnn/pos/README.md

 - shift time add in php
 - gutter in sidebar
 - have a limit on shift timne (8am to 10pm only)
+- session a time where mag ttriger ng grayed out products if wala pa terminal report if meron na, should have a terminal report too

 # To be added UI/UX
 - Dashboard layout (Admin) no dash for cashiers